yangxu52/Phicomm-K3-OpenWrt-Firmware/README.md

 - MWan3

-- Network Turbo ACC(base new Qualcomm Short-FE)
+- Network Turbo ACC(base on new Qualcomm Short-FE)

 - Others